dl9pf/meta-spdxscanner/README.md

 ```

 Note
-  - Default, DoSOCSv2 uses SQLite for database, so dosocs.bbclass doesn't support multi task of do_spdx.
+  - Default, DoSOCSv2 uses SQLite for database, so dosocs.bbclass doesn't support multi tasks of do_spdx.